darkensk/fsharp-demo/README.md

 <hr>

-Please refer to articles [How to get started](https://docs.avarda.com/checkout-3/how-to-get-started/) and [Embed Checkout](https://docs.avarda.com/checkout-3/embed-checkout/) for more info.
+Please refer to articles [Getting started](https://docs.avarda.com/checkout-3/getting-started/) and [Embed Checkout](https://docs.avarda.com/checkout-3/embed-checkout/) for more info.

 One way of adding the env variables is adding a "launchSettings.json" `src/Gir/Properties/launchSettings.json`: